Mr-Recalculate/Balancing-Chemical-Equations/README.md

 	H: 2y = 2z + u
 	O: y =z

 Then it’s just a matter of solving a system of equations for each variable.
-I then learned that this is done in code with a bunch Matrix math.
-Now, I was taking pre-calculus at this point, so Linear Algebra was thoroughly over my head.
-I worked around this problem by figuring out how to import code libraries to do the Matrix Math for me.
+That LinAlg is done by an imported library.